tide-foundation/DevChallenge2023/README.md

 Question: *So what was the data encrypted with?*

-It was encrypted with the hash of a 'key point'[^key] only known to the *user who knows the password + has access to the ORKs*.
+It was encrypted with the hash of a 'key point'[^key] only known to the *user who knows the password + has access to the ORK*.

-In essence: ***key point = passwordPoint * (Prism1 + Prism2)***
+In essence: ***key point = passwordPoint * PRISM***

 Where passwordPoint is a point derived from the user's password.

-Even if someone knows Prism1, they still have to try virtually infinite possibilities for Prism2, which will be throttled by the ORK, hence lowering their probably of success to virtually zero.
+Even if someone knows PRISM, they still have to brute-force all password possibilities (which is why this is an online process that is be throttled by the ORK, hence lowering their probably of success to virtually zero).

 ## Troubleshooting
 Ask for any help in the Discord channel!
 The community and our devs are there for you.